Why do OKRs fail?

 2. Missing data

 The basic mechanics of OKRs (Objectives & Key Results) include setting a qualitative objective (e.g. Improve on-boarding) and quantitative key results (e.g. increase T+3 logins by 8%).
-When team is data aware and data driven, OKRs feel very natural and adoption is pretty straightforward.
+When a team is data aware and data driven, OKRs feel very natural and adoption is pretty straightforward.

 The reality is, that many businesses don’t have widely available metrics – even the basic ones.
 For OKRs to be useful, data needs to be: